Leveraging Complementary Attention maps in vision transformers for OCT image analysis: RESULTS AND DISCUSSIONS

-5-fold cross-validation boosts out Phase-1 test scores substantially.
+We note that, 5-fold cross-validation boosts Testset-1 scores substantially.
 Initial experiments revealed that our best-performing convolution-based model, InceptionResnetV2 consistently scored ~0.66 when trained on random 80\% splits of the train set.
 However, using cross-validation, InceptionResnetV2 consistently scored around ~0.68.
-As such, we used cross-validation in all further experiments and in the final submission as well.
+As such, we used cross-validation in all further experiments.
 Individually, MaxViT and EVA-02 models scored ~0.68 while with cross-validation they scored ~0.71.